bertie-4z/privatefund-journalentries/README.md

 # privatefund-journalentries

-Extracts relevant transaction information and converts to accounting journal entries in accordance with IFRS; assumed entity is a private fund
+Extracts relevant transaction information and converts to accounting journal entries in accordance with IFRS; assumed entity is a private investment fund

 Returns a Statement of Comprehensive Income (denoted SCI), Statement of Financial Position (SFP), Statement of Cash Flows (SCF), Statement of Changes in Net Asset Value (SCNAV), and Investment Schedule (IS); the IS is considered a more specific subset of the SFP, detailing positions in specific securities at the end of the recording period